ABOUT THE ARTIST.

 I am currently writing my second novel.
 The craft of writing requires patience, something I have 'trained' myself to do, as I like to see it, since I was a child.
 I hold myself to a certain standard now.
 I intend to meet that standard, at the very least, with everything I create, but what I aim for is exceeding it.

 After graduating high school I lived in Tel Aviv, Israel for three years.
-Right now I am living in Rome, Italy where I am learning Italian.
+In 2019 I lived in Rome, Italy for 9 months to learn Italian.
 I am also enrolled in a low-residency Masters of Fine Arts program at Vermont College of Fine Arts.

 If you are curious about more, feel free to ask by clicking on the contact button.